 Need help with your debt?
 We can help you towards a brighter financial future.
 Get started online or Call 800-497-1965

-Debt has a tricky way of shadowing you for a long time: On your credit report, in your inbox and — to use the parlance of our times — rent-free in your head.
+Debt has a tricky way of shadowing you for a long time: On your credit report, in your inbox and, to use the parlance of our times, rent-free in your head.
 Even after you stop paying, the trauma of debt can impact how you think of money going forward.
-But what can you do about it?
-We’re glad you asked.
+Still, you can cut credit card debt without hurting your credit forever: most negative marks fall off your report after seven years.
+Paying above the minimum shrinks your balance with no credit downside at all.
+Consolidating can simplify repayment, though a new loan or card application may dip your score a few points for a short stretch.
+Negotiating balances can reduce what you owe, but can impact your credit score while you work through the program.

 The Emotional Life of Missed Payments